 “Is that why you’re still going by Jade Weekes instead of your real name”

 Young shifted in his seat and adjusted the vent.
-“I retired.”
+“I’m not with the bureau.”

 Jade studied him, taking in the softer lines around his eyes, faded t-shirt, and cargo shorts.
-She assumed he was trying to blend in with the marina crowd where her current home, a forty-two-foot schooner, was moored.
+She assumed he was trying to blend in with the marina crowd where her current home, a forty-two-foot schooner, was moored in the lapping waters of St. Pete’s most undesired address.
 John spent five years as her shadow, watching her slip art to Andre to sell.
 Because of him, her ability to move around was complicated, and the United States government and several European countries watched her every move.

 Gazing at him now, she saw little left of the blood and mud-splattered John Young who guided her through the Paris underground a year ago.